 Having limitless horror movie options might seem terrifying, but here's a list of some of Shudder's choicest offerings to help you fight the perfect flick for a frightfully good evening...even in December.

-The Texas Chain Saw Massacre is a 1974 American slasher film, directed and produced by Tobe Hooper, who cowrote it with Kim Henkel.
+This movie is a 1974 American slasher film, directed and produced by Tobe Hooper, who cowrote it with Kim Henkel.
 It stars Marilyn Burns, Paul A. Partain, Edwin Neal, Jim Siedow and Gunnar Hansen, who respectively portray Sally Hardesty, Franklin Hardesty, the hitchhiker, the proprietor, and Leatherface, the main antagonist.
-The film follows a group of friends who fall victim to a family of cannibals while on their way to visit an old homestead.
-Although it was marketed as a true story to attract a wider audience and as a subtle commentary on the era's political climate, its plot is entirely fictional; however, the character of Leatherface and minor plot details were ...more on Wikipedia
+The film follows a group of friends who fall victim to a family of cannibals while on their way to visit an old homestead. ...more on Wikipedia

 Salem's Lot is a 1979 American television adaptation of the novel of the same name by Stephen King.
 Directed by Tobe Hooper and starring David Soul and James Mason, the plot revolves around a writer returning to his home town and discovers the citizens are turning into vampires.
 It combines elements of both the vampire film and haunted house subgenres. ...more on Wikipedia